Last updated on June 7th, 2019 at 09:22 pm

 After making each crepe you can add a bit more butter to the pan, but I find it easier to just spray my pan with some cooking spray instead.
 After you add a ladle of the crepe batter to the pan you have to quickly rotate the pan around to spread the batter evenly over the entire surface of the pan.

 Trust me it will get easier as you do this more and more.
-The crepe is done on the first side when you see the edges starting to brown a bit, and the crepe should easily slide around in the pan, at which point you can easily flip it over and cook for another minute or so.
+The crepe is done on the first side when you see the edges starting to brown a bit.
+The crepe should easily slide around in the pan, at which point you can easily flip it over and cook for another minute or so.

 My mom never used a blender, she actually always used a mixer.
 However, I’ve found that a blender is much better to get that perfect consistency for crepe batter.
 You can also use a whisk and whisk it all by hand, but if you have a blender, use it.